 Throughout the book, again and again, MacKay makes the case that the transition to a low-carbon world can’t be accomplished by working at the margins.
 Instead there must be a thoroughgoing overhaul of the energy economy, from stem to stern.
 Globally, some countries have lots of open spaces available for solar farms, or offshore wind, or geothermal sources, while others have high population densities, are too far from sunny regions, or are landlocked and relatively becalmed.
+Creative solutions will emerge, for example Singapore recently signed an agreement to buy power via a 3,700-kilometer undersea cable.
+This will provide about 20% of Singapore’s electricity, generated by what’s billed as the world’s largest solar-battery facility, in Australia.
 Not everyone will find it possible to switch to renewables generated domestically, and instead will have to buy that power from others.
 This is all within the realm of the possible technologically, but no country will find the transition easy, and some might find it politically impossible in the near term.

 For example, the next plot shows the size of the reductions needed in oil production alone to meet the Paris Agreement emissions goals, as estimated by the International Energy Agency.
 We already saw this plot in Part 1.

-This plot is the crux of the issue: the oil that will have to be left underground, the oil that forms the wedge between these two curves, already has a current market value.
-Leaving it in the ground costs money for investors.
+This plot is the crux of the issue: the oil that will have to be left underground, the oil that forms the wedge between these two curves, has a current market value.
+Planning to leave it in the ground costs money for investors today.
 As mentioned in Part 1, the wedge represents over a hundred billion barrels of oil, with current market value of almost ten trillion dollars.